DandDsRTT/rtt-library/README.md

 * `"monzo"`
 * `"multimonzo"`
 * `"against"`
+* `"wedgie"`

 ### edge cases

-In the case of nilo(co)vectors, you may need to provide the temperament's dimensionality as a second argument to functions.

-Note that nilo(co)vectors, while they are essentially scalars, their first entry is still technically a minors list, albeit one with a single entry.
-So for example, the scalar `5`, as a multicovector, is input as `{{5}, "co", 0}`.
+Note that while nilovectors are essentially scalars, their first entry is still technically a minors *list*, albeit one with a single entry.
+So for example, the scalar `5` is input as `{{5}, v, 0, d}`.
 This indicates the number 5 nested inside zero brackets.
 The braces around the first element do not necessarily mean that the object represented has brackets.

 ### conventional variable names